Best Asus monitors for 2022

 Brightness

-Monitors create an image by shining through an LCD panel.
+Monitors create an image by shining light through an LCD panel.
 While it may seem counterintuitive, brighter isn’t always necessary.
 You’ll find that monitors indicate their brightness in a unit called nits.
 You don’t really need to know what a nit represents, but you should know the ranges that monitors offer.
 You’ll typically find monitors between 400 and 1000 nits.
 The higher the number, the brighter the display will be.
-If you’re going to be using your monitor in a bright , then you’ll want higher brightness ratings to fight off glare.
+If you’re going to be using your monitor in a bright room, then you’ll want higher brightness ratings to fight off glare.

 Color reproduction

 This area is particularly important for people in creative fields.
-Monitors use a mixture of red, green, and blue pixels (along with a few other tricks) to create the illusion of cohesive colors.
+Monitors use a mixture of red, green, and blue pixels (along with a few other tricks) to create the illusion of cohesive .
 How many colors a monitor can produce depends on a few factors.

 Monitors will often talk about their color space coverage.
 You’ll typically see terms like sRGB and Adobe RGB, which are two of the most popular color spaces.
 The monitor’s specs will indicate how much of that color space it can accurately display. sRGB is a smaller space than Adobe RGB, so it’s not uncommon to see a display that will cover 100 percent of sRGB and then some slightly lower number in the Adobe RGB space.
 Generally, you want more color space coverage so you can accurately edit your images.